fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 When calling the method through a reference, the method has lost knowledge of what was the original _this_.
 Contrary to other languages, in Javascript the value of [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) is defined based on <i>how the method is called</i>.
 When calling the method through a reference, the value of _this_ becomes the so-called [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) and the end result is often not what the software developer had originally intended.

 Losing track of _this_ when writing Javascript code brings forth a few potential issues.
-Situations often arise where React's or Node's (or more specifically the Javascript engine of the web browser) needs to call some method in an object that the developer has defined.
+Situations often arise where React or Node (or more specifically the Javascript engine of the web browser) needs to call some method in an object that the developer has defined.
 However, in this course we are spared from the issues, since we are only using the "this-less" Javascript.

 One situation leading to the disappearance of _this_ arises when, e.g. we ask Arto to greet in one second using the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) method.